IsaacGluck/smartwatch-scavenger-hunt/docs/IMPLEMENTATION.md

 * The Log file will be opened in the WriteToFile method and closed in that as well.
 * Error messages will be printed to console if response code is received
 * Program exits with non zero status if any error occurs with initilizeing standard arguments or opening the log file

 ### Memory and Resource Management
 * Log file is only file and this will be opened and closed within the write to file message so no memory is leaked
 * After the game over op code has been recieved, the game struct and all of its compenents such as the Krags hash table, Agent Hashtable, and hints bag will be freed.
-* Each string that is malloced to send to the game server will be freed after it is print
+* Each string that is malloced to send to the game server is freed after it is print